ahron1/how_to/cuda.md

 ### Choose the right version

-To decide which version of the CUDA Toolkit to install on Vultr Cloud GPU servers, consider the following:
+To decide which version of the CUDA Toolkit to install on your Cloud GPU server, consider the following:

  * The CUDA Toolkit version that the NVIDIA Graphics Drivers support
  * The CUDA Toolkit version that the kernel supports